chandreshkkhatri/spikey-coins/scripts/README.md

 This replaces the following functionality that was previously in the Node.js server:

-- `POST /api/admin/update-coingecko-data` → `npm run update-coingecko-data`
+- `POST /api/admin/update-coingecko-data` → `npm run match-binance-coingecko` or `npm run update-market-data`
 - CoinGecko client embedded in server → Standalone script with CoinGecko client
 - Admin routes and dependencies → Independent script execution
+- Manual symbol mapping → Automated Binance-CoinGecko matching with smart algorithms

 ## Benefits of This Approach